justineuro/mdginabc2svg/README.md

 /path/to/mdginabc2svg.sh n1 n2 n3 n4 n5 n6 n7 n8 n9 n10 n11 n12 n13 n14 n15 n16
 ```

 where `n1, n2, ..., n16` are any of the 11 possible outcomes of the toss of two ordinary six-sided dice, e.g., are 16 integers, not necessarily unique, chosen from the set {2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}.
-For example. if the script is located in the present working directory and the 16 dice toss outcomes were all 3:
+For example, if the script is located in the present working directory and each outcome of the 16 dice tosses was a 3:

 ```
 ./mdginabc2svg.sh 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3
 ```
-The output will be the file `K516-3-3-3-3-3-3-3-3-3-3-3-3-3-3-3-3.xhtml`, containing the score of the MDG corresponding to the 16 outcomes given at the command line, and will be created under the current working directory.
+The output will be the file `K516f-3-3-3-3-3-3-3-3-3-3-3-3-3-3-3-3.xhtml`, containing the score of the MDG corresponding to the 16 outcomes given at the command line (all tosses came up a 3), and will be created under the current working directory.
 Please see the `samples` folder in this directory for more sample XHTML files.

 ## Acknowledgements
 My sicerest gratitude to Jeff Moine for [abc2svg](http://moinejf.free.fr/js/index.html) and the accompanying useful javascripts, examples, templates, and pointers for the appropriate use of these recources.
 Guido Gonzato for the [ABC Plus Project](http://abcplus.sourceforge.net/) and the [abcmidi resources](http://abcplus.sourceforge.net/#abcMIDI) available there, more especially for the ABC resource book *Making Music with ABC 2*.
 Special thanks also to the [International Music Score Library Project (IMSLP)](http://imslp.org/) for making available the score for *Musikalisches Würfelspiel, K.516f*.